 Halli Lilburn (Editor and Writing Coach) Halli is an editor, workshop leader, writing coach, and author.
 She has published in Tesseracts, Carte Blanche,Spirited, We Shall Be Monsters, and other venues; was co-editor of The Dame Was Trouble anthology [Coffin Hop Press, 2018]; and is the author of the YA novel, Shifters.
 She has extensive teaching experience teaching both teens and adults.
 Halli is Essential EditsÕ lead for teen writers, YA authors, and horror, but also edits poetry and genre fiction.

 Halli Lilburn's YA SF novel, Shifters.

-Kathryn Shalley (Editor) Kathryn began her editing career working with Dr. Runté at Five Rivers Publishing, where she worked on a variety of projects including A Time and a Place by Joe Mahoney and Avians by Timothy Gwyn.
+Kathryn Shalley (Editor) Kathryn began her editing career working with Dr. Runté at Five Rivers Publishing, where she worked on a variety of projects including Joe Mahoney's A Time and a Place and Timothy Gwyn's Avians.
 More recently, she has worked with Edge Publishing in Calgary, editing, for example, Transmigrations by Eddie Louise.
 Kathryn graduated from Mount Royal University with an honours BA in English (her thesis focused on gender analysis of dialogue in young adult fantasy fiction) and is currently in the MFA at the University of Saskatchewan on a SSHRC scholarship.
 Kathryn was also student co-editor ofÊIn My Memories Like That, a collection of memoirs and stories by Mount Royal University students created in collaboration with Calgary seniors and supervised by poet Richard Harrison, winner of the Governor General Award for poetry.
 Kathryn works with memoir, fiction and general nonfiction and is Essential Edits' MLA format specialist.